IVTore/Tore.Core/README.md

     Stl.cs:

-        * Renamed as StrLst.
+        * Renamed as StrLst:
-          It was confused with C++ STL library.
+          For avoiding confusion with C++ STL library.
+          New name is not StrList to avoid confusion with List<string>.

 Deprecated Versions are available on Nuget as :